theupdateframework/taps/candidate-tuf-versions.md

 We propose this TAP because as TUF continues to evolve, the need for TUF clients and repositories to upgrade their TUF metadata format will grow.
-This sets up the potential for clients that are no longer able to perform updates because they cannot parse the metadata generated by repositories, or for clients to install the wrong targets due to changes in TUF.
-Both of these issues prevent clients from installing the targets intended by repository managers, and could lead to critical security or functionality problems.
+This sets up the potential for clients that are no longer able to perform updates because they cannot parse the metadata generated by repositories, or for clients to install the wrong target files due to changes in TUF.
+Both of these issues prevent clients from installing the targets intended by repository managers, and in extreme cases could lead to critical security or functionality problems.
 TUF clients and repositories need to be able to upgrade to new versions without preventing secure and reliable access to software updates.

-In trying to create more flexible functionality between servers and clients when it comes to dealing with different versions of TUF, we identified two main issues that need to be addressed.
-First, clients need to be able to determine whether the TUF specification version they implement is compatible with the TUF version of the metadata they receive.
+In trying to create more flexible functionality between servers and clients when it comes to dealing with different versions of the TUF specification, we identified two main issues that need to be addressed.
+First, clients need to be able to determine whether the TUF specification version they implement is compatible with the TUF specification version of the metadata they receive.
 This ensures that clients parse metadata according to the correct version to prevent errors from any changes to the metadata in the new version.
 Second, clients need a way to use this information to determine how to access metadata that is compatible with the